The Heavy (band): In media

 "Short Change Hero", from the Heavy's second album, has been used in the film Faster; The TV shows "The Outlaws (2021 TV series)", The Vampire Diaries, The Listener, Suits, The Umbrella Academy, and Killjoys; the ITV documentary Best of Enemies; the trailer for Batman: Arkham City, and in the promos for the first season of Haven and second season of Longmire.
 The song was also used as the theme song since the second season of Strike Back.
 The video game Borderlands 2 featured "Short Change Hero" in the opening scene and "How You Like Me Now?" in the end credits.
 An instrumental jazz version of "Short Change Hero" later appeared in Poker Night 2, which featured characters from Borderlands.
 "What Makes A Good Man?" was later used in the credits of the next game released, Borderlands: The Pre-Sequel.
 The band recorded the song "Put It On The Line" for the theme of Borderlands 3.
-The song also features in the virtual reality rhythm shooter game Pistol Whip during the opening level of the campaign "Smoke and Thunder".
+"Short Change Hero" also features in the virtual reality rhythm shooter game Pistol Whip during the opening level of the campaign "Smoke and Thunder".

 "What Makes A Good Man?", from their third album, was used for the launch trailer of Sleeping Dogs, the official theme song for the 2013 Royal Rumble pay-per-view event, was featured in the 2013 film Grudge Match, the video game NHL 13, the trailer for Dallas Buyers Club and Guinness' "Sapeurs" commercial, a production in collaboration with the advertisement agency, AMV BBDO, which was hailed as one of the most successful example of brand-agency partnership as top-classed quality adverts have been consistently produced.
 In addition, the song also appeared in the H&M commercials featuring David Beckham.
 The band also made their second appearance on Late Show with David Letterman on 28 August 2012 performing "What Makes A Good Man?" gaining their second encore on the show.
 The song was also featured in an episode of The Grand Tour titled "Lochdown".

 The band was asked to record a cover of the song "And When I Die" for the fourth season finale of True Blood.
 It also appeared on the third True Blood soundtrack.

 "Who Needs The Sunshine?" was featured in the penultimate episode of the fourth series of Being Human, "Making History".
 The song was featured in a promo for the Cinemax series Hunted.

-"Big Bad Wolf" was used in the 2010 film The Losers (based on the comic series of the same name) and was also used in the episode "Brotherfae of the Wolves" of the Canadian TV show Lost Girl and in the credits sequence to Season 2 Episode 1 of the British crime-drama Luther.
+"Big Bad Wolf" was used in the 2010 film The Losers (based on the comic series of the same name) and was also used in the episode "Brotherfae of the Wolves" of the Canadian TV show Lost Girl and in the credits sequences to Season 2 Episode 1 of the British crime-drama Luther and to Season 1 Episode 8 of The Sandman.
 It was also used in the BBC Two series Top Gear in episode 4 of series 21.
 The CBS show Battle Creek used the song throughout its third episode.
 The song is often used in Blue Angels performances.